crowdsourcing-class/crowdsourcing-class.github.io/assignment5.md

 In the **Worker requirements** section of the **Enter Properties** tab, add the following qualifications that workers have to meet in order to do the task:
 * HIT Approval Rate >= 90%
 * Number of HITs approved >= 500
 * Location is "INDIA (IN)".
-A reminder – you will have to create a HIT with the location set as "INDIA (IN)" and another HIT with the location set as "UNITED STATES (US)".
+A reminder – your second HIT will have the location set as "INDIA (IN)" and your third HIT will have the location set as "UNITED STATES (US)".

 <img src="images/requester-step-3.png" alt="Edit the Worker Requirements for your project" class="img-responsive" />

 In the **Design Layout** tab, edit the HTML for the categories, header, and name.
 Additionally, edit the short-instructions and add full-instructions.
 Below is a screenshot with an example of instructions.
+Workers will be able to read these instructions to better understand what to do in the task.

 <img src="images/requester-step-4a.png" alt="Edit the Worker Requirements for your project" class="img-responsive" />

 After making those edits, click on Save and then Preview to see what your HIT will look like to workers.
-Since you haven't yet uploaded any information (like the URLs for the images that you want users to judge), there will be a placeholder saying "Image will display here".
+Since you haven't yet uploaded any information (like the URLs for the images that you want workers to judge), there will be a placeholder saying "Image will display here".

 <img src="images/requester-step-5a.png" alt="Preview what your HIT will look like to workers" class="img-responsive" />

 If you're satisfied with how the HIT looks, click the Finish button.
 You'll then see your newly created task listed with a big orange button saying "Publish Batch" next to it.
 You can publish a batch by clicking that button and uploading a comma separated value (CSV) file with the inputs to the HIT.
 The popup screen that appears will give you a link to download a sample .csv file that shows what fields you need for your HIT.
 For this HIT design, all we need is a single column with the header *image_url*, and a list of the image URLs that we want workers to judge.
 Here's a [small CSV file](assignments/downloads/wedding-photos-small.csv) that you can use to test your HIT.
-Note: This is a sample .csv file that should be used just for testing purposes.
-You will use a larger .csv file containing all of the wedding photos in your two HITs.
-This larger .csv file can be found further down in the instructions.
+Note: this is a sample .csv file that should be used only for this first tutorial HIT.
+You will use a larger .csv file containing all of the wedding photos in your other two HITs.
+This larger .csv file that you will create will have a different format as this sample .csv file, as explained in the instructions below.

 <img src="images/requester-step-6.png" alt="Upload your CSV file" class="img-responsive" width="50%"/>